Back to blog

 Data on customers' interactions with a brand can also fall under a separate term called "engagement data."
 Engagement data captures customers' interactions with businesses at different stages of their user journey.

-This last method we want to discuss is quite untraditional because these are not always direct buying signals, but they open up new opportunities for data-driven sales teams.
-Public web data helps you evaluate buying power, time your communication perfectly, and tailor your messaging to offer exactly what a company needs.
+While quite untraditional, because these are not always direct buying signals, public web data open up new opportunities for data-driven sales teams.
+It helps you evaluate buying power, time your communication perfectly, and tailor your messaging to offer exactly what a company needs.

 How to use buying signals based on web data for better sales?